 What a fabulous mid century time capsule house — every square inch of the inside and outside have been thoughtfully designed and appear to have been impeccably maintained.
 Let’s hope the new owners appreciate the charming mid century character and attention to detail that is very much alive and well in this gem of a time capsule house.

-Special thanks to photographer Demetri Papoulidis from Demetri Productions, LLC for allowing us to use his beautiful photos of this property.
+Special thanks to photographer Demetri Papoulidis from Demetri Productions, LLC (link now gone) for allowing us to use his beautiful photos of this property.

 Want to see more stories about Storybook Ranch houses: